 MATHIEU: I would describe Amenra as more aggressive and more physical.
 Five people are responsible for creating the music, Syndrome is a solo effort.
 I mainly work with loops to layer sounds into soundscapes, intense harmonic layering.
 In the end both do convey the same general feeling for me and both are a form of meditation.

-OBNUBIL: Besides Amenra and Syndrome, you also have other side projects, like Kingdom and Sembler Deah (together with Dehn Sora who is also part of our The Covenant).
+OBNUBIL: Besides Amenra and Syndrome, you also have other side projects, like Kingdom and Sembler Deah (together with Dehn Sora).
 How do you manage your time between your personal life and all your projects?
 We guess most of your time goes to Amenra and Syndrome and there is just a little time left for your other side projects.

 OBNUBIL: Being involved in so many projects, do you have a different creative process for each project?